withmonumental/docs/src/guides/ban.md

 12. You are now allowed to sale your artwork
 13. Proceed with the sale

-To get more details on how to sale an artwork on the Platform, please refer to section **Selling and Buying Artwork**.
+To get more details on how to sale an artwork on the Platform, please refer to section [Selling and Buying Artwork](/guides/snb_artwork.md).